-- Books We Own - These folks will look up the information and send it to you if they have the right book.
+- Books We Own - Is there a particular book you need information from?
+If they have it, these folks will look up the information and email it to you.

 - Ask A Librarian - Have a question on where to find a resource?
-Ask a librarian in the Library of Congress Genealogy Reading Room.
+Ask a librarian in the Library of Congress Genealogy Reading Room via web form.